bright/new-www/content/blog/from-hamlet-to-software-jarek’s-journey-to-devops-engineering.md

 ## I heard that you studied acting.
 Is that true?

 It’s partially true.
 I attended acting classes for a year conducted by a professional actress, and then I **tried to get into an acting college in Poland.** I managed to pass the first stage at the school in Cracow, but that was as far as I got.
 You know, there were 1,600 applicants for just  20 spots – the competition was definitely high.

+## Have you always had a plan to become an actor?

+Actually, no. I was studying computer science at Wroclaw University of Technology, and during my third year, this thought popped into my head: **maybe I should try to become an actor**.
+I gave it a shot, but it didn’t work out for me. **I returned to computers, actually feeling happy and relieved**.

+That said, I recommend studying acting.
+During my classes, there was a **strong focus on psychology, empathy, and understanding what people go through every day**.
+However, the profession itself is extremely demanding.
+Like every aspiring actor, **I tried performing Hamlet.
+After just a week of immersing myself in the role, I started to resent women**, which is far from my usual emotions toward them.
+The role consumed me too much.

+I know we often think of actors as wealthy, successful people, but the reality is quite different.
+Most actors have low-paying, highly demanding jobs in theatres if they’re lucky.